ideopunk/blog/src/routes/blog/xrisktree.md

 #### Visualization

 I went with D3.
 I honestly didn't explore alternatives that much, I'd seen the [Radial Cluster Tree structure](https://observablehq.com/@d3/radial-cluster) before and thought it was the perfect fit for the data.
 The structure worked swimmingly and I was able to quickly move to animating it.
 Unfortunately, one can't assign Svelte's animation directives as D3 attributes (though if there's a hack to do so, I'd love to know!).
 I started with D3's animations, but as they're JS-based, it required a lot of work to animate so many elements (100, 200) simultaneously.
 Moving them over to CSS animations solved this.
 Much later I found that on the Collection page there was still a choppy performance (300, 600 simultaneous elements).
-In the interest of time, I just disabled animations on the Collection page via the `.instant` class you can see in `app.css` LINK and in use in `collection.css`.
+In the interest of time, I just disabled animations on the Collection page via the `.instant` class you can see in `app.css` and in use in `collection.css`.

 This had the helpful side-effect of providing a means to disable animations for users with the `prefers-reduced-motion` media feature enabled.
 To my understanding, that feature is particularly important for animations like scaling, but I suspect the tree's animation can feel pretty 'motion-y'.